 Whether at a crematorium, place of worship, home or graveside, Unitarian ministers are concerned primarily with the needs and wishes of the bereaved, and seek to reflect the life and beliefs of the deceased person in a personal way.

 The degree of freedom permitted to Unitarian ministers, as to Unitarians generally, means that beliefs and practices vary significantly.
 However, ministers are usually willing to consider other ceremonies which mark significant occasions in people’s lives.
 Examples of services which some Unitarian ministers will consider are: a rededication of a marriage; a blessing of a same-sex union or friendship; a ceremony to mark a separation when two people decide to part amicably; and other ceremonies to mark lesser but nonetheless significant moments in life like moving or retirement.
 In all these situations Unitarian practice starts from human needs rather than fixed religious ideas.
 The ceremonies which result are often, in their preparation and enactment, deeply spiritual and memorable, being firmly based on the integrity and compassion of the minister and the deep needs of those for whom the service is conducted.
-If you think that a Unitarian minister may be the best person to serve you on one of these highly important occasions you can get in touch with him or her through Unitarian Headquarters – the website is www.unitarian.org.uk.
+If you think that a Unitarian minister may be the best person to serve you on one of these highly important occasions you can get in touch with our Cotswold Group Unitarian Minister, Mark Hutchinson, or you can contact Unitarian Ministers in other areas through Unitarian Headquarters – the website is www.unitarian.org.uk.